close

 • Location: Hailey Road, Connaught Place

-Why Visit: For a unique and quiet experience, Agrasen Ki Baoli is a great spot to unwind and explore one of the lesser-known hidden gems in Delhi.
+Why: For a unique and peaceful experience, Agrasen Ki Baoli is a great place to unwind and discover one of the hidden gems in Delhi

 2. Sultan Garhi Tomb